 The included screening questions have been tested, validated and purposefully assembled to reveal the health hurdles that patients are facing.

-- The AAFP, as part of its EveryONE Project, has launched an initial screening toolkit to help physicians recognize and respond to social determinants of health (SDOH).
+- The AAFP, as part of its initiative The EveryONE Project, has launched an initial screening toolkit to help physicians recognize and respond to social determinants of health (SDOH).

 - The screening toolkit includes a description of a team-based approach to screening for SDOH, screening questions to determine patients' social needs, and supporting resources and tools to help family physicians plan next steps to address deficiencies.